tokzer/rust_algo/README.md

 # rust_algo

-Implementing old C++ projects in Rust as a learning an exercies.
+Implementing old C++ projects in Rust as a learning exercise.